microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/gcEarlyAdoption.md

 GC includes a mechanism for Tombstone by which all new documents may be stamped with a "Generation" number, and if set then Tombstone is only enforceable for documents of the latest Generation.
-This number is specified via the `gcTombstoneGeneration` GC Option.
+This number is specified via the `gcTombstoneGeneration` GC Option, and will not change over the lifetime of a given document.

 In case a bug is released that is found to cause GC errors, a bump to the gcTombstoneGeneration can be incuded with the fix, which will prevent any user pain for those potentially affected documents that were exposed to the bug.